redpanda-data/redpanda/src/go/rpk/pkg/tuners/ReadMe.md

-# Read Panda Keeper Performance Tunners
+# Redpanda Keeper Performance Tuners

-This package contains all performance tuners that are used by the Red Panda Keeper CLI to adjust Linux machine to achive best performance while using Red Panda Queue
+This package contains all performance tuners that are used by rpk to adjust Linux to achieve the best performance while using Redpanda.

 ## Supported Tuners

-Currnetly following tuners are supported
+The following tuners are supported

 ### Disk IRQs